-As the tenant did not attend the hearing, based on the unchallenged testimony of the landlord's agents, and the documentary evidence submitted, I find that the tenant was obligated to pay monthly rent in the amount of \$450.00 on the first day of the month, as established in their agreed upon tenancy agreement.
+As the tenant did not attend the hearing, based on the unchallenged testimony of the landlord's agents, and the documentary evidence submitted, I find that the tenant was obligated to pay monthly rent in the amount of \$375.00 on the first day of the month, as established in their agreed upon tenancy agreement.

-Further to this, I find that there is no evidence before me to conclude that the tenant had any other right to withhold rent, and therefore she remained obligated to pay rent when due.
+Further to this, I find that there is no evidence before me to conclude that the tenant had any other right to withhold rent from June to October 2018, and therefore the tenant remained obligated to pay rent for these months when due.